East Cornwall Mineral Railway: Connection to the main line

 Navigation on the Tamar was difficult, but when the line opened, the nearest main line railways were the Cornwall Railway at Saltash, and the South Devon and Tavistock Railway, across the Tamar and Tavy rivers.
 Extension to connect to them was considered, but was impossibly expensive.
-However, on 25 August 1883 the Plymouth, Devonport and South Western Junction Railway (PD&SWJR) obtained authority in the Plymouth, Devonport and South Western Junction Railway Act 1883 (46 & 47 Vict. c. ccxxx) to build a line from Lydford to Devonport via Tavistock and Beer Alston.
+However, on 25 August 1883 the Plymouth, Devonport and South Western Junction Railway (PD&SWJR) obtained authority in the Plymouth, Devonport and South Western Junction Railway Act 1883 (46 & 47 Vict. c. ccxxx) to build a line from Lydford to Devonport via Tavistock and Bere Alston.
 That line opened on 2 June 1890, and it was to be worked by the London and South Western Railway (LSWR).

 The promoters of the PD&SWJR had included in its authorising act the powers to acquire the East Cornwall Mineral Railway, and in its later Plymouth, Devonport and South Western Junction Railway Act 1884 (47 & 48 Vict. c. ccxxxi) of 7 August 1884 these powers were converted to an obligation.
 Accordingly, the ECMR was "taken over" as from 1 June 1891, although the formalities of the purchase were not completed until 4 January 1894.
 "Payment was made by the issue of £48,250 in ordinary shares, £12,500 in cash, and a rent charge of £250 per annum".